DLR-SC/tigl/doc/gui_console.md

  * getErrorString(errorCode)
  * getShape(uid)

-In comparison to the C/C++ API, the scripting functions don't return error codes.
+In comparison to the C/C++ API, the scripting functions do not return error codes.
 Instead, an exception is thrown in case of an error, e.g. if no CPACS file is currently open.

 The use of these functions is analog to the TiGL functions of the C API.
 The only exception is the `tigl.getShape(uid)` method.
 It can be used